 U.S. Department of Education regulations require the disclosure of general information to help students and families make better-informed decisions about higher education.
 This page acts as a guide to sources of consumer information, University of Maryland University College policies, and disclosures as required under the Higher Education Opportunity Act and other legislation.

 The Free Application for Federal Student Aid is available online.
 UMUC Financial Aid Office does not have any paper versions of the FAFSA.
 If you need a paper application, please contact the Department of Education directly at 800-4-FED-AID.
 If you are hearing-impaired and need assistance, contact the Department of Education TTY line at 800-730-8913.
-You may obtain a PIN via the Department of Education online.
+You may obtain an FSA ID via the Department of Education online.

 As of September 2017, our three-year cohort default rate is 7 percent.